Pocket Athletic Conference: Basketball

 Forest Park, Southridge and Tecumseh have four state titles in both boys and girls basketball.
 Forest Park and Gibson Southern add three more state runner-up titles and a girls state title to the pool to make seven appearances at the state finals, not counting Tecumseh's appearance in the Tournament of Champions.
 Forest Park, Gibson Southern, North Posey, Southridge, and Tecumseh have all been ranked within the last eight years in either girls or boys basketball, sometimes both.
 In 1999, Tecumseh lost by six points in the experimental "Tournament of Champions" to the 4A State Champion, Indianapolis' North Central.
 Tecumseh was the 1A State Champion.
 Boonville and Washington bring additional strength on the conference's basketball schedule as well as two more of the state's largest gymnasiums.
 Starting in 2024, Gibson Southern will compete in AAAA in girls' basketball due repeated appearances in semi-state and now a state title in AAA.

 Baseball and softball

 The Pocket Athletic Conference has been exceptionally strong in baseball and softball in the last 20 years.
-Both South Spencer and Gibson Southern won the softball state title in their respective classes in 2015.
-Forest Park also won the title in 2001.
+Tecumseh softball has 7 state championships including consecutive 2A championships in 2025 and 2026.
+North Posey softball won the 2A state title in 2023, South Spencer and Gibson Southern won the softball state title in their respective classes in 2015.
+Forest Park softball also won the 1A title in 2001.
 North Posey ('05, '06) and South Spencer ('07, '13, '15) have won state titles in baseball.
-As a result, South Spencer, a AA school, plays in the AAA tournament, and Gibson Southern, a AAA school, plays in the AAAA tournament, where the Titans have made consecutive appearances at the AAAA Semi-State match, preventing their return to AAA.
-In 2022, Gibson Southern returned to class AAA, following two seasons losing at the regional level.
-Likewise Tecumseh, having moved up to class AA after a state title and semi state appearance, has advanced to the AA Semi-State joining Gibson Southern in playing in a Semi State in a higher class only after beating conference rival Southridge in the regional.
-Southridge will also move up into AAA from AA in baseball after back-to-back State Runner-up titles.